OscarJohnson6/IndieProject/readme.md

 ## Fitness App Project
-*This is an Indie Java project created to log health information and generate exercises.*
+*This is an Indie Java project created to log health information and generate random exercises.*

 ### Description
 Tracking fitness and health can be difficult.